 This dolls house house display box is designed as a "windowbox", or a 'vitrine', a display with a very narrow space behind the front facade.
 This basic design can be used for everything from shop scenes to a simple stable or room vignette, depending on how you finish and decorate both the windowbox interior and the front wall.
+Here's an example of the box shown finished with a classic shop front.

 The windowbox design shown here has enough room inside to hold a counter display, or costumed dolls at work or relaxation.
 It could also be used as a tool shed or stable.
 The narrow box is tall enough to be fitted with lights, and will have a removeable or hinged top, and a removeable front, allowing for easy access to change displays.
 If you wish, you can easily add a second floor above the main display.
 The area in front of the windowbox can be finished as a garden space, a paved area in front of a shop, a sideyard for the main display or a work area or stableyard.